Judslat/NewGimcal/README.md

 extract file to desktop
 double click Gimbal Calibration for all DJI quads setup file tool will install and put a short cut on desktop
+#
+Install Python and make sure you tick at the bottom of the installer where it says add path or it will cause an issue also reboot once done

+V3.5 added a new link to pyserial as its not installed by default